 This article will describe the product life cycle in the banking industry and show how you can know when to upgrade or replace products.

-What is a product life cycle?
+What is a financial product life cycle?

 Knowing where your product lies in its life cycle allows you to make strategic decisions around marketing, pricing, expansion into new markets, and redesign.

-Product life cycle stages
+Banking product life cycle stages

 1. Introduction stage